 P.O.
 Box 06365

 Deadline: March 10th

 Annually, the South Dakota Corrections Association (SDCA) offers the Fallen Heroes Scholarship Award in the amount of $500 to junior or senior-level undergraduate students who are currently enrolled in an accredited in-state university with a major in corrections management or a closely related program.
-Eligible applicants must reside within South Dakota, be interested in remaining in the state after graduation, be actively involved in school or community activities, have a high grade point average, exhibit financial need, and aspire for a career in the corrections or human services field.
+Eligible applicants must reside within South Dakota, be interested in remaining in the state after graduation, be actively involved in school or community activities, have a high-grade point average, exhibit financial need, and aspire to a career in the corrections or human services field.
 Recipients will be invited to attend the SDCA Spring Conference in April for recognition.

 Fallen Heroes Scholarship Award

 Created in honor of a sociology professor at Oklahoma State University who dedicated his research to the criminal justice field, the Harjit Sanhu Criminal Justice Scholarship is awarded through the Oklahoma Correctional Association (OCA) each year for $500 to students majoring in sociology, social work, psychology, criminology, corrections, or a related criminal justice field.
 Eligible OCA members must be pursuing an associate, bachelor, or master’s degree at an accredited university to work in corrections management.
 Applicants must submit a scholarship form with proof of college enrollment, official transcripts, verification of financial need, and a brief autobiography.

 Harjit Sanhu Criminal Justice Scholarship

 P.O.
 Box 260

 Deadline: February 25th